Amara Mountain Resort

 There are ten rooms at Amara Mountain Resort split between the old colonial building and the new replica.
 All rooms are similar with open chimney and an en-suite bathroom featuring a combined bathtub/shower.

-Amara Mountain Resort is located in the hill station of Kalaw, about 15 minutes from the center of town.
+Amara Mountain Resort is located in the hill station of Kalaw, about 15 minutes from the centre of town.